-- Every pregnant woman with a previous cesarean section should have an ultrasound scan for placental location.
-In case of placenta previa, placental dopplerfluxometry and investigation of other ultrasound signs of placenta accreta are indicated.
-Faced with the suspicion of parametrial invasion and in the placenta previa located on posterior wall, nuclear magnetic resonance or three-dimensional ultrasound may contribute to the investigation.
-The delivery of these pregnant women must take place in a tertiary service. - The main preventive measure for postpartum hemorrhage is the intramuscular administration of 10 units of oxytocin immediately after birth, associated with active management of the third stage. - The sequencing of care in postpartum hemorrhage should include requesting help, performing a uterine compression maneuver, rapid assessment of etiology, maintaining oxygenation and tissue perfusion, obtaining large venous accesses with blood sample collection and request for laboratory tests, blood volume replacement, administration of tranexamic acid and uterotonics, evaluation of antibiotic prophylaxis and blood loss estimation. - Blood loss can be estimated by visual assessment, weighing of surgical compresses, use of collecting devices or by clinical methods. - Volume resuscitation with crystalloids should not exceed 2,000 mL and transfusion of blood components is indicated for hypovolemic shock, especially if moderate or severe.
-Hemodynamically unstable patients with significant blood loss should receive emergency transfusion of two red cell concentrates.
-If crossmatching is not available, O negative blood should be transfused. - The intrauterine balloon tamponade can be employed after vaginal delivery and during or after cesarean section with specific volumes of infusion.
+- Every pregnant woman with a previous cesarean section should have an ultrasound scan to determine the placental location.
+In case of placenta previa or implanted in the uterine segment, investigation of ultrasound signs of placenta accreta and referral to a reference service for continuity of care are indicated.
+Faced with the suspicion of parametrial invasion and in later cases of placenta previa, nuclear magnetic resonance or three-dimensional ultrasound may contribute to the investigation.
+The delivery of these pregnant women must take place in a tertiary service. - The main preventive measure for postpartum hemorrhage is the intramuscular administration of 10 units of oxytocin immediately after birth, associated with active management of the third stage carried out by a trained professional.
+Oxytocin requires refrigeration to guarantee its quality.
+In places where oxytocin is unavailable or its quality is not guaranteed, the use of other uterotonics for prophylaxis such as carbetocin, methylergometrine (exclude in hypertension) or misoprostol is recommended.
+The routine use of tranexamic acid for prophylaxis of hemorrhage after vaginal births or cesarean sections is not recommended. - Uterine tone monitoring (gentle massage) after childbirth is recommended as a strategy for early identification of uterine atony. - Upon diagnosis of postpartum hemorrhage, treatment must be started immediately.
+The sequencing of care should include requesting help, performing a uterine compression maneuver, rapid assessment of etiology, maintaining oxygenation and tissue perfusion, obtaining large venous accesses with blood sample collection and request for laboratory tests, blood volume replacement, administration of tranexamic acid and uterotonics, evaluation of antibiotic prophylaxis and blood loss estimation. - Blood loss can be estimated by visual assessment, weighing of surgical compresses, use of collecting devices or by clinical methods. - Intravenous oxytocin is the first-line uterotonic in the treatment of uterine atony.
+Tranexamic acid at an intravenous dose of 1 gram in a 10-minute infusion should be administered immediately after diagnosis, regardless of the hemorrhagic etiology.
+Additional intravenous doses of 1 gram should be administered if bleeding persists after 30 minutes or if bleeding recurs within 24 hours from the first dose.

+- Volume resuscitation with crystalloids should not exceed 2,000 mL and transfusion of blood components is usually indicated in hypovolemic shock, especially if moderate or severe.
+Hemodynamically unstable patients with significant blood loss are candidates for receiving an emergency transfusion of two packed red blood cells.
+If crossmatch testing is not available, O negative blood should be transfused. - The intrauterine balloon tamponade can be employed after vaginal delivery and during or after cesarean section with specific volumes of infusion.
 Depending on the tamponade test, balloons with drainage function should be preferred.
 Uterotonics and antibiotics should be administered during the entire tamponade time.
-The balloon should be removed after hemodynamic stability, through deflation in stages and with a reserved operating room.
+The balloon should be removed after hemodynamic stability, preferably before 12 hours, with operating room scheduling. - Intrauterine vacuum-induced hemorrhage control devices are also recommended for the non-surgical invasive treatment of postpartum hemorrhage unresponsive to pharmacological treatment.
+In addition to the high success rate in hemorrhagic control in both modes of delivery, they offer the advantage of reducing the time between insertion and removal of the device. - The non-pneumatic anti-shock garment does not replace therapeutic actions and must be linked to a postpartum hemorrhage care protocol.